Breast Self-Exam Guide

 Skin Dimpling

-Dimpling, puckering, or indentation of breast skin
+Dimpling, puckering, or orange-peel texture on the breast skin.

 Nipple Discharge